karthikkorrayi/SplitGroupServices/ARCHITECTURE.md

 - If balance becomes ≤ ₹0.01, mark as settled

 Step 3: Final State
-- Settlement recorded with Venmo reference
+- Settlement recorded with Phonepay reference
 - Balance updated automatically
 - Both users can see settlement history
 ```